Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Introduction

-In Section \ref{secao-convergencia-L1-operador-ruelle} we prove continuity results for sequences of Ruelle operators in the uniform operator norm.
+The goal of the present paper is to follow the Ruelle operator approach for general continuous potentials defined over the infinite cartesian product of a general compact metric space.
+A key observation in here is the characterization of extremal DLR-Gibbs measures by their tail sigma-algebras (Theorem \ref{extreme vs exact}) and that the set of DLR-Gibbs measures coincides with eigenprobabilities of the dual of the Ruelle operator (Theorem \ref{mainDLR}).
+Moreover, by extending the action of Ruelle's operator to the space of integrable functions in Section \ref{secao-ruelle-L1}, Theorems \ref{extreme vs exact} and \ref{mainDLR} establish a further characterization of extremal DLR-Gibbs measures through exactness and, in particular, through Lin's characterization of exactness (see Corollary \ref{Lin}).

-In Section \ref{secao-existencia-auto-funcao} we give very general conditions for the existence of the eigenfunctions in the $L^1$ sense for potentials having less regularity than H\"older, Walters and Bowen, for example.
-Under mild hypothesis on the potential we prove that $\limsup h_{f_n}$ (here $f_n$ is a sequence of potentials converging uniformly to $f$) is a non trivial Lebesgue integrable (with respect to any eigenprobability) eigenfunction associated to the maximal eigenvalue.
-Another remarkable result concerning to the eigenfunctions is the proof that $\limsup_{n\to\infty} \mathscr{L}^n_{f}(1)/\lambda_f^n$ is non trivial eigenfunction of $\mathscr{L}_{f}$ under fairly general conditions.
+From the viewpoint of Dobrushin's interpretation of phase transitions, Theorem \ref{mainDLR} allows to employ classical ideias from dynamical systems in order to study phase transitions for one-sided one-dimensional translation invariant statistical mechanics systems.
+Namely, for potentials satisfying a condition similar to the one by Bowen, we obtain in Theorem \ref{teo-unicidade-d1} that there exists a unique DLR-Gibbs measure, and that this measure is exact.
+Furthermore, we also develop a $C(\Omega)$-perturbation theory for the Ruelle operator and present a constructive approach to solve the classical variational problem for continuous potentials (see Section \ref{secao-convergencia-L1-operador-ruelle}).

-In Section \ref{secao-aplicacoes} we present applications of our previous results.
-The first application concerns to cluster points of the sequence of eigenprobabilities $(\mu_{f_n})_{n\in\mathbb{N}}$, where $f_n$ is a suitable truncation of $f$.
-We prove that such cluster points belongs to the set of eigenprobabilities for $f$.
-In this application $f_n$ and $f$ are assumed to have H\"older regularity.
+Thereafter, we study in Section \ref{secao-existencia-auto-funcao} the existence of integrable eigenfunctions of the Ruelle operator for potentials beyond Bowen's class.
+Under a mild hypothesis on the potential and by approximating the potential uniformly by potentials $(f_n)$, we prove that $\limsup h_{f_n}$ is a non-trivial integrable eigenfunction associated to the maximal eigenvalue.
+An further relevant result in here is that $\limsup_{n\to\infty} \mathscr{L}^n_{f}(1)/\lambda_f^n$ is an eigenfunction of $\mathscr{L}_{f}$ under fairly general conditions, which implies that a potential in the Bowen class admits an eigenfunction which is bounded from above and below (see Corollary \ref{cor-autofun-Bowen}).